Who to contact about travel impacted by Covid-19 >>

 Hangaroa gives back to the local community.
 They donate to local educational programs and environmental causes

 Easter Island is one of the most mysterious destinations on Earth, well known for its iconic stone moai statues.
-It is also the most remote inhabited island in the world, located in the center of the Pacific Ocean, or in Rapa Nui, Te Pito o Henua, translated as the "Navel of the World," or "Land's End."
+It is also the most remote inhabited island in the world, located in the centre of the Pacific Ocean, or in Rapa Nui, Te Pito o Henua, translated as the "Navel of the World," or "Land's End."

 Each detail of the hotel's architectural design and functionality is cutting edge.
 Inspired by the Orongo ceremonial village and site of the island's Bird Man ritual, all of the Hangaroa's walls are curvilinear and topped with grass roofs, and favour natural light and landscaping of local flora that allow the hotel to artfully blend into its natural environment.